Skip to content

 3. Add an estimate profile in src/scrollkit/simulator/core/hardware_profile.py (an *_estimate() function returning a HardwareProfile with confidence=CONFIDENCE_ESTIMATE).
 Set the RAM and timing fields to the chip's honest ballpark; this is what the feasibility gate uses until you calibrate.
 Register it in _estimate_for() and give the board a baseline filename in _BASELINE_FILENAMES.

 4. Calibrate once you have the board.
-Flash CircuitPython, wire the panel, and capture real numbers over USB:
+Flash CircuitPython, wire the panel, and first inspect the board's raw identifier and matrix-pin API over USB:

 These write <id>_baseline.json and <id>_benchmarks.json into src/scrollkit/simulator/core/.
 The profile then auto-upgrades to CALIBRATED_FROM_DEVICE with no further code change.